vmagnin/forcolormap/ROADMAP.md

 These concepts are open for implementation or consideration.
 They may or may not be implemented.

 ### Features
+- [ ] Add facilities to pass 8 or 16-bit integers to C graphical libraries.
+    - [ ] Test with gtk-fortran and other graphical libraries.
 - [ ] Methods
   - [ ] Colormaps could have an option for logscale.
   - [ ] A `get_colorbar()` function could return an `array(:,:,1:3)` containing the RGB image of the colorbar.
 The arguments could be the width and height, the direction (horizontal/vertical), etc.